New Arts and Crafts Home

 Mary purchased decorative tiles with a William-Morris-esque pattern on a trip to England and they were set in handmade field tile from Northern Prairie Tileworks in Minneapolis.

-Move the slider to see both pictures.
+Move the slider to see the transformation.

 Service Windows